joeodx/AZURE_cloud/Two_Tier_deploy/README.md

 ## Bonus Step!
 Automating in with user data

-We can actually automate the whole process of creating our application and databse by posting our whole script in the user data section in advanced tab
+We can actually automate the whole process of creating our application and database by posting our whole script in the user data section in advanced tab

 * Should look like this :

 ![](images/888.jpg)

+* Then click review and create

+To check your database is running you will have to SSH into your vm using gitbash and check its status

+REMEMBER it will take the same time to deploy so wait 3-5 minutes like if you did it manually.

+You can check your applciation is running by SSH into it on gitbash or jsut put the public ip address in the URL.

 ## Step 3 : Repeat step 2 to create your other VM!